Bhardwaj-Himanshu/GSOD-23/PROPOSAL.md

 ### DAY 1
 - Achieved
  - Made a cool looking demo
--Not able to achieve
+- Not able to achieve
- -Need to host the website
+ - Need to host the website
- -Figure out how to change default images
+ - Figure out how to change default images
- -Changing the color-scheme to fit
+ - Changing the color-scheme to fit
- -Adding accurate and new content to the guide
+ - Adding accurate and new content to the guide